-If a non-compliance with any part of the Minimum Standards is discovered (e.g., during a check process), it is planned to allow the permit holder one month to undertake any necessary work to rectify the non-compliance.
+If a non-compliance with any part of the Minimum Standards is discovered (e.g., during a check process), it is planned to allow the permit holder up to 90 days to undertake any necessary work to rectify the non-compliance.
 However, there may be some occasions where a shorter time frame is required to rectify the non-compliance (e.g., an inappropriate extension lead is being used to connect the van and annexe to the power head).